Semantic Models¶

 description |

-No | Human-readable explanation |
+No | Human-readable explanation. |

 tags |

-No | Categorization labels |
+No | List of categorization labels. |

 terms |

-No | Business glossary references |
+No | List of business glossary references. |

 public |

-No | Visibility to consumers (default: true) |
+No | Visibility to consumers (default: true). |

 Uniqueness constraint